Write for Choosing Therapy

 Apply to become a contributing writer: As part of the application process, we will be collecting information about you, which will be used to create your bio.
 (Should you want to update the bio later, you can.)

-Select an article from a list of available articles: We provide a list of article topics to prevent multiple therapists from writing on the same topic.
+Select a first article from available topics: We provide a list of article topics to prevent multiple therapists from writing on the same topic.
 Should the topic that you want to write about not appear on the list, please email us the request.

-Submit the article: Once you choose an article topic, you will have 4 weeks to write and submit the article back to us.
+Submit the article: Once you choose an article topic, you will typically have 1 to 4 weeks to write and submit the article.
 Please note, we require that all articles include supporting citations and footnotes in the APA format.

-Choosing Therapy publishes and promotes the article: Choosing Therapy employs a full-time digital marketing specialist that promotes your article to other websites and social media once published.
+Choosing Therapy publishes and promotes the article: Choosing Therapy employs digital marketing that promotes your article to ensure it reaches any many people as possible.

 How to Apply to Be a Contributing Writer?

-To contribute to Choosing Therapy, you must be a state licensed mental health professional, such as an LCSW, LPC, LMHC or psychiatrist.
-You do not have to have previously been published.
+To contribute to Choosing Therapy, you must be a licensed mental health or medical professional, such as an LCSW, LPC, LMHC, MD, DO, psychiatrist, psychiatric nurse practitioner, or pharmacist.
+You don’t have to be a “published author.”

 To contribute you will need to agree to the following: